 The unseasonably dry spring may result in higher-than-normal chick survival this year.
 We suspect this year could be a good year for upland game birds.

 Upland game bird hunting locations

-Explore Oregon’s for bird hunting locations; use the upland bird range map.
-ODFW’s wildlife areas Sauvie Island (Portland), EE Wilson (Monmouth), Fern Ridge (Eugene) and Denman (Central Point) offer bird hunting; see for details.
-Some industrial private forest lands are accessible through the ; the Jackson TMA has grouse and quail; and the new East Lane TMA offers good grouse hunting opportunities.
+Explore Oregon’s Hunting Access Map for bird hunting locations; use the upland bird range map.
+ODFW’s wildlife areas Sauvie Island (Portland), EE Wilson (Monmouth), Fern Ridge (Eugene) and Denman (Central Point) offer bird hunting; see regulations for details.
+Some industrial private forest lands are accessible through the Access and Habitat Program; the Jackson TMA has grouse and quail; and the East Lane TMA offers good grouse hunting opportunities.
 National forestland and some state forests also offer bird hunting opportunities.
-Much opportunity in the region is on private properties; hunters will need to gain permission.
+Much opportunity in the region is on private properties; hunters will need to get permission.